jakbar9220/fyp-social-networking-website/README.md

 **1. Public and Private DP & Cover Photo:**

-This module helps the user’s to set different profile photo and cover photo for their friend’s in the friend list &at the same time they can select and show different profile picture and cover photo to other persons.
+This module helps the users to set different profile photo and cover photo for their friend’s in the friend list &at the same time they can select and show different profile picture and cover photo to other persons.

 **2. Password Sending To Mail:**